High Prices For Orphan Drugs Strain Families And Insurers

 For many drugmakers, orphan drugs look so profitable that they're drawing attention from mass market drugs.

-"Companies (are going) after the rare diseases ... and a larger set of patients with other diseases (are) left behind," said Alan Carr, a research analyst for Needham & Co.
+"Companies [are going] after the rare diseases ... and a larger set of patients with other diseases [are] left behind," said Alan Carr, a research analyst for Needham & Co.

 High prices are a reflection of the high cost of developing new drugs, said Anne Pritchett, vice president for policy and research at the industry lobbying firm Pharmaceutical Research and Manufacturers of America.

-"You may have a company that focuses on a rare disease area for 20, 30, years and never turns a profit (but) they keep at it," Pritchett said.
+"You may have a company that focuses on a rare disease area for 20, 30, years and never turns a profit [but] they keep at it," Pritchett said.

 Others dispute that calculation.
 In a December report to Congress, the Department of Health and Human Services said orphan drugs cost about $1 billion to develop compared with $2.6 billion for mass market drugs.

-The creators of the orphan drug program, say the price spiral – and loopholes in the approval process – have undermined the spirit of a well-intentioned law.
+The creators of the orphan drug program say the price spiral — and loopholes in the approval process — have undermined the spirit of a well-intentioned law.

 "What was intended for a good purpose can be used for a purpose that's harmful to patients who can't afford drugs," said former U.S. Rep. Henry Waxman, D-Calif., a primary sponsor of the 1983 Orphan Drug Act.
 "And it makes the whole cost of all of these pharmaceuticals much more expensive for everybody."